ufz/ogs/Documentation/ProjectFile/prj/processes/process/HEAT_TRANSPORT_BHE/borehole_heat_exchangers/borehole_heat_exchanger/pipes/t_distance_between_pipes.md

 It is the distance between inlet and oulet pipes.
 In 1U-type borehole heat exchanger, there is distance between inlet and oulet pipes except at the bottom of the borehole heat exchanger.
-Such distance will affect the heat exchagne between inlet and outlet pipes.
+Such distance will affect the heat exchange between inlet and outlet pipes.